- Written by Dr.Mehmet Demircioglu

 At month four, crown growth can be especially disappointing because the hairs are short and cannot yet layer over the curved scalp.
 The lighting from above makes this worse.

-If the crown was treated with limited grafts, the patient must understand what the goal was.
+If the crown was treated with limited grafts, the original goal matters.
 Sometimes the goal is improvement, not full coverage.
 Sometimes the front was prioritized, and the crown was intentionally left lighter.

 Medication and native hair stability also matter in crown cases.
 If the surrounding crown hair continues to miniaturize, the transplant may grow while the overall area still looks weak.